SilviuBadic/tic-tac-toe-javascript/README.md

 # Tic-Tac-Toe
-Tic-Tac-Toe is a simple, two-player game played on a grid of 3-by-3 squares, usually drawn on a piece of paper.
-The goal of tic-tac-toe is to be the first player to get three in a row.
-If the game ends and there is no winner, then there will be a tie.
+Tic-Tac-Toe is a simple, two-player game played on a grid of 3-by-3 squares, usually drawn on a piece of paper, and can be played by people of any age.  <br><br>
+In a 3-by-3 grid game, the player who is playing "X" always goes first.
+Players alternate placing Xs and Os on the board until either player has three in a row, horizontally, vertically, or diagonally or until all squares on the grid are filled.
+If a player is able to draw three Xs or three Os in a row, then that player wins.
+If all squares are filled and neither player has made a complete row of Xs or Os, then the game is a draw.
 ## Demo
 You can check out the live version here: https://silviubadic.github.io/tic-tac-toe-javascript/index.html